 Jay is a Prince William County native, growing up on the family farm in Nokesville.
 His family raised cattle, grain, and hay as part-time farmers.
 Jay graduated from Brentsville District High School and received his B.S. in Agribusiness and Environmental Science from Ferrum College.
 Jay is an active member of the Virginia Farm Bureau, and currently serves on the Prince William/Fairfax Farm Bureau Board of Directors.
 Jay has chaired the Virginia Farm Bureau Young Farmers Committee.

-Jay, his wife, Sonja and daughters Ali and Beth, own and operate Yankey Farms, a vegetable farm and market in Nokesville.
+Jay, his wife, Sonja and daughters Ali and Beth, and son Carter, own and operate Yankey Farms, a Community Supported Agriculture vegetable farm and market in Nokesville.

 Jeannie Heflin, Office Manager